Germany–Pakistan relations: Relations during cold war:1950s–1990s

 The bilateral relationships were succeeded by historical relations in the 1940s, during the British Raj, and finally restored in the 1950s after the establishment of both the countries in the late 1940s.
-Both, West and East Germany had tilted toward forming alliance with India in the 1950s.
+Both, East and West, Germany had tilted toward forming alliance with India in the 1950s.

-Although Pakistan's relations with West-Germany was relatively healthy and based on mutual cooperation; the relations with East-Germany was deteriorated.
+Although Pakistan's relations with West-Germany was relatively healthy and based on mutual cooperation; the relations with East-Germany were deteriorated.
 In contrast, East-Germany maintained strong relations with East-Pakistan in the 1950s.

 In 1961, President Ayub Khan paid a first state visit to West Germany, meeting with German president Heinrich Lübke and Chancellor Konrad Adenauer.
 During this time, Germany partnered with Pakistan to launched industrial development program; hence becoming one of the first economic partners of Germany.

-In the 1960s, West Germany started a prolonged and heavy industrial programmes to aid Pakistan in its industrialization growth.
-West Germany idealized Pakistan as "an example of successful development policy in the developing country.".
+In the 1960s, West Germany started a prolonged and heavy industrial programme to aid Pakistan in its industrialization growth.
+West Germany idealised Pakistan as "an example of successful development policy in the developing country.".
 Meanwhile, Pakistani and East Germany civil society started to produce friendly impulses: In 1968 a book exhibition focused on the GDR was organised in Karachi and the Leipzig Trade fair added an office which was headed by a Pakistani.
 The following year was the beginning of a series of foundations of Pakistan-GDR Friendship Societies.

-Although, Germany retained neutrality policy during the 1971 war of India and Pakistan; East Germany became the third country in the world, and the first country in Europe, to officially recognize Bangladesh in 1972 after it gained independence in 1971.
+Although, Germany retained neutrality policy during the 1971 war of India and Pakistan; East Germany became the third country in the world, and the first country in Europe, to recognise Bangladesh officially in 1972 after it gained independence in 1971.
 This was only mildly surprising, since the GDR's government had shown unequivocal support for the Indian-backed separatists in the Awami League as the conflict played out.
-Later in the 1970s, Pakistan normalized its relations with East-Germany and Soviet bloc.
+Later in the 1970s, Pakistan normalised its relations with East-Germany and Soviet bloc.
 In January 1973, the Embassy of the GDR in Pakistan opened its doors under the chargé d'affaires Walter Schmidt, who was replaced the following April by the first regular ambassador, Hans Maretzki.
 A few weeks before, in the beginning of April, Pakistan had opened its embassy in East Berlin; Jamshed K.A.
 Marker, the former ambassador in Ottawa, was its first ambassador.